 For the purpose of subclause (2) the X factor is that defined in the CPP applicant's DPP determination, subject to subclause (4).

-For the purpose of subclause (3), a different X factor may be used provided that the CPP proposal contains an explanation and supporting evidence as to why it would better meet the purpose of Part 4 of the Act.
+For the purpose of subclause (3), a different X factor or factors may be used, provided that the CPP proposal contains an explanation and supporting evidence as to why that would better meet the purpose of Part 4 of the Act.

-A CPP proposal must contain all data, calculations and assumptions used to derive the forecast weighted average growth in quantities in accordance with clause 5.3.4(7), including-

-a description of each demand group;

-the rationale for the selection of demand groups;

-the forecast growth in demand for each demand group;

-the basis for the forecast growth in demand for each demand group;

-evidence that the forecast growth in demand for each demand group is consistent with all other relevant demand forecasts included in the CPP proposal;

-the basis for the assumptions used concerning the relative proportion of fixed and variable components in the prices charged to each demand group selected in paragraph (a);

-reconciliation between the assumptions referred to in paragraph (f) and the calculation of notional revenue made pursuant to any requirement pursuant to s 53N of the Act (whether that requirement is contained in a s 52P determination or otherwise) relating to compliance with the price-quality path; and

-the basis for each weighting term.

 For the purpose of this clause, 'DPP annual compliance statement' means the most recent annual compliance statement made by the supplier in accordance with a DPP determination.

 All calculations and values required by this clause must be presented in a spreadsheet format which clearly demonstrates how maximum allowable revenue before tax and maximum allowable revenue after tax for each disclosure year of the CPP regulatory period have been derived from building blocks allowable revenue after tax and the variables in clause 5.5.5.